 Approximately 90 percent of all women have breasts that are different sizes.
-For some, it’s a small, unnoticeable difference; for others, it can be very obvious and thus a source of insecurity.
-Breast augmentation or reduction surgery can improve the symmetry of a woman’s breasts while maintaining a natural and aesthetically pleasing look.
+For some, it’s a small, unnoticeable difference; for others, it can be very obvious and a source of insecurity.
+Breast augmentation or reduction surgery at my Wellesley practice can improve the symmetry of a woman’s breasts while maintaining a natural and aesthetically pleasing look.

 No two sets of breasts are the same, and each woman has her own unique needs based on her health, body type, and level of asymmetry.
 During the consultation, the surgeon will perform a complete assessment of each of these factors and discuss the patient’s goals for surgery before deciding upon a course of action.

 Breast augmentation for asymmetry

 Breast augmentation can help when a woman has asymmetrical breasts and wants to have the smaller one match the larger one.
 For this kind of surgery, the doctor will use an implant to increase the cup size of the smaller breast.
 If the patient wants both her breasts to be larger, a second, smaller implant can be placed in the larger breast to keep the pair at the same cup size.

 Breast reduction for asymmetry

 Breast reduction surgery is more appropriate when a woman wants the larger breast to match the cup size of the smaller breast.
 In this case, the doctor will remove the extra breast tissue to reduce the larger breast until it matches the smaller one.
 You can read more about the breast reduction process in this related blog post.